Beta feature

 View details about a specific runner

-From Runner settings, you can click a runner’s name to view more details about a specific runner:
+From Runner settings, you can click a runner’s name to view more details about a specific runner.
+You can also view monitors configured with a runner and each instance of a runner.

-• Status - Whether the runner has sent test results to the Postman cloud.
+• Status - Shows whether the runner has sent test results to the Postman cloud.

 • Healthy - The runner recently sent results.